maryellenschuster/DS4002/README.md

 Data Science Barbie: Chick Flicks and Data Tricks
 Mary Ellen Schuster, Sarah Menchavez, Elizabeth Peterson

-## H2
-This repository includes:
-- A cleaned csv file of all the Barbie data reviews
-- The packages needed for

 ## Software and platform
 To perform this analysis, we used a python environment in Virtual Studio code.
 The add-on packages needed are: